austencloud/tka-studio/docs/FACEBOOK_OAUTH_SETUP.md

 # Facebook OAuth Setup Guide

-This guide walks you through setting up Facebook Login for your TKA application using Firebase Authentication.
+This guide walks you through setting up Facebook Login for your TKA Studio application using Firebase Authentication.

 ## Prerequisites